The Home Design Process – It’s a Little Like Writing a Term Paper

 Better home designs –like successful books – come from designers who follow a clear home design process; who think the design through carefully; and who follow the same steps that good writers use to make compelling stories.

-Your Architect knows this “design process” well; the better you understand it, the better you’ll work together, and the better your home design will be.
+Your Architect knows this “design process” well; the better you understand it, the better you’ll work together, and the better your home design will be – maybe even something worth writing about.